Employee Benefit Plans

 Equity Incentive Plan

-Effective June 4, 2019, the Company’s stockholders approved amendments to the 2013 Equity Plan (the “2019 Equity Plan”).
-Among other things, the amendments increased the number of shares of common stock authorized for issuance under the 2019 Equity Plan by 2,300,000 shares to a new maximum aggregate limit of 7,073,922 shares.
-As of December 31, 2021, the Company had 160,624 shares available for issuance under the 2019 Equity Plan.
+Effective May 18, 2022, the Board and the Company’s stockholders approved a 4,500,000 increase to the number of shares of common stock authorized for issuance under the Equity Incentive Plan, bringing the maximum aggregate limit to 11,573,922 shares.
+As of December 31, 2022, the Company had 3,727,848 shares available for issuance under the Equity Incentive Plan.

 Stock-based compensation cost for 2022 and 2021 was $4.0 million and $3.6 million, respectively, and is included in general and administrative expenses in the consolidated statements of operations and comprehensive income.
-Included in stock-based compensation cost was $0.5 million and $0.3 million of unrestricted stock granted to directors for the years ended December 31, 2021 and 2020, respectively.
+Included in stock-based compensation cost was $0.3 million and $0.5 million of unrestricted stock granted to directors for the years ended December 31, 2022 and 2021, respectively.
 Such grants were awarded consistent with the Board’s compensation practices and included grants to two new board members appointed in September 2021.
 Stock-based compensation for the year ended December 31, 2022 included $0.2 million of compensation costs for market condition-based restricted stock units (“RSU”).
 Refer to discussion of CEO RSUs below.
-In addition, stock-based compensation expense for the year ended December 31, 2021 included $0.4 million of employer payroll taxes associated with stock option and restricted stock units (“RSU“) activity and $0.3 million of compensation costs for the vesting of market condition-based stock options and RSUs.
+In addition, stock-based compensation expense for the year ended December 31, 2021 included $0.4 million of employer payroll taxes associated with stock option and restricted RSU activity and $0.3 million of compensation costs for the vesting of market condition-based stock options and RSUs.

 Stock Option Activity

-Changes in outstanding stock options during the years ended December 31, 2021 and 2020 were as follows:
+Changes in outstanding stock options during the years ended December 31, 2022 and 2021 were as follows:

-A summary of the status of the Company’s non-vested stock options as of December 31, 2021 and 2020 and changes during the years then ended, is presented below:
+A summary of the status of the Company’s non-vested stock options as of December 31, 2022 and 2021 and changes during the years then ended, is presented below:

 Restricted Stock Unit Activity

 The Company issues restricted stock units under the 2019 Equity Plan.
-The fair value of these RSUs is determined based upon the closing fair market value of the Company’s common stock on the grant date, except for the RSUs discussed below.
+The fair value of RSUs is determined based upon the closing fair market value of the Company’s common stock on the grant date, except for the RSUs discussed below.

-A summary of the status of RSUs and changes during the years ended December 31, 2021 and 2020 is presented below:
+A summary of the status of RSUs and changes during the years ended December 31, 2022 and 2021 is presented below: